 Monday, October 15, 2012

-Jouvet made 32 films, a figure dwarfed by many of his acting contemporaries, though his first love was always the theatre and he ploughed much of what he earned back into his own theatre company.
-Quite a few of his early roles were of a supporting nature -- there's not much to his performance in something like La Maison du maltais though he's one of the highlights in Un Carnet de bal despite his brief time onscreen.
+Jouvet made 32 films, a figure dwarfed by many of his acting contemporaries: his first love was always the theatre and he ploughed much of what he earned back into his own theatre company.
+Quite a few of his roles in the 1930s were of a supporting nature -- there's not much to his performance in something like La Maison du maltais though he's one of the highlights in Un Carnet de bal despite his brief time onscreen.
 It's largely in the postwar period that we really see him flex his onscreen acting muscles, and Un Revenant and Quai des orfèvres are, for me, the highlights of that period.

 Knock, ou la triomphe de la médecine (1933)